Balsan (company): The 1955 reconversion

-From 1975 to present days
+1975 to 2018

-Carpets production gradually moved from Châteauroux to Arthon.
+Carpets production gradually moved from Châteauroux to the Arthon site.
 Towards the end of 1982, all production activities were moved to Arthon and the Châteauroux plant was abandoned.
-Purchased by the city in 1988, the historic site of the Avenue of the Manufacture remains a structuring element of the city and an important place of life; it became the district Balsan, an eco-district of the town.
-In 1987, the Belgian Louis Poortere Group acquires General Textile Company Balsan and doubles the size of the plant to reach 45,000 m².
-Louis Poortere filed for bankruptcy in August 2000.
+Purchased by the city in 1988, the historic site of the Avenue de la Manufacture (en: "Avenue of the Manufacture") became the district Balsan, an eco-district of the town.
+The site remained an integral element of the city and prominent site of community life.

+In 1987, the clothing branch of Balsan was sold to Devaux, then to the company Oury in 1996, and finally to the Marck group in 2012.
+This branch specialised in the production of high-end uniforms, such as those seen in prestigious institutions such as École Polytechnique and the Saint-Cyr.
+The same year, the Belgian Louis Poortere Group acquired the Société Générale Textile Balsan (en: "General Textile Company Balsan"), doubling the size of the plant to span 45,000 m2.
+However, in August 2000, Louis Poortere filed for bankruptcy.

-In January 2001, Associated Weavers International, a Belgian manufacturer of tufted and woven carpets and rugs took over the activities of the company.
-At that time, Balsan produces 10 million square meters of carpet per year with more than 200 employees on its two sites of Arthon and Neuvy (acquired in 1999).
-45% of the production is exported (in 75 countries).
+In January 2001, Associated Weavers International, a Belgian manufacturer of tufted and woven carpets and rugs, took over the activities of Balsan.
+At that time, the company employed over 200 people on its Arthon and Neuvy sites, having acquired them in 1999, and was producing 10 million square meters of carpet per year, with 45% of production being exported to 75 countries.

+In 2018, Balsan extended its range to include a vinyl flooring.